vorsakha/tippers/README.md

 ## Performance and Scalability

 - Optimize the platform for high performance and scalability to handle a large number of users and transactions across multiple blockchains.

+# Goal of Project
+## 1. Well-structured design and high-quality code
+## 2. Innovative and user-friendly design
+## 3. Performance and scalability